 Applicants will need to submit an online application, found here, and upload any supplemental materials required for their intended area of study as part of the application.
 In addition, applicants will need to take the School of Music’s Graduate Entrance Exam.
 Lastly, many specializations require an audition before admission.
 Applicants are encouraged to learn more about the school’s graduate programs.
 Complete admissions information may be found below.

 Students may enter the music graduate programs only during fall semester.
 An exception is made for those in the MM and MA programs with a specialization in music education, who enter only during the summer term but who specify fall entry on the application.

-The deadline for submission of all application materials is December 15.
+The deadline for submission of all application materials for music graduate programs is December 15.
 Failure to submit all required materials by the deadline may prevent review of the application.
 Students are urged to apply for admission as early as possible.
 All applicants are considered for financial awards and assistantships without additional application.

 15 December – Online application, with all supplementary material, due.